 This text (links to PDF & Word Documents below) is a tool to support outreach and education about ear acupressure.
 We invite you to take and adapt the following to suit the language and needs of your communities.
 The NADA team is working on translating this text into Spanish, Creole, and French.
-We will also be launching accompanying digital materials soon.
-Stay tuned!
+Check out the accompanying digital ear acupressure infographics as well.

 Ear Acupressure for Stress Relief